Yahweasel/libav.js/README.md

 CDN example above uses the `@libav.js/variant-default` package, for example.

-## Bundlers

-Generally speaking, because libav.js needs to adjust its loading procedure based on the environment it's being loaded in, it's not a good idea to bundle libav.js.
-However, if you have to bundle it, it can be done if necessary.
-Bundlers such as WebPack, esbuild, Vite, Rollup, etc., may change the names and location of the LibAV's JavaScript and WebAssembly files or even turn them into modules.
-In these cases, the location of the JavaScript and WebAssembly file of a LibAV variant can be overridden by options set on the `LibAV` object after loading libav.js, similar to `LibAV.base`.  `LibAV.toImport` and `LibAV.wasmurl` override the URL of the used JavaScript and WebAssembly file respectively.
-These are usually located in the libav.js directory and follow the scheme `libav-VER-CONFIGDBG.TARGET.js` and `libav-VER-CONFIGDBG.TARGET.wasm`, respectively.
-The version (`VER`), variant (`CONFIG`) and debug (`DBG`) string are exposed as `LibAV.VER`, `LibAV.CONFIG` and `LibAV.DBG` respectively after loading LibAV.
-However, you can generally successfully load a different variant or debuggability level, so these are provided to allow you to verify what your bundler actually bundled.
-The target corresponds to the browser features available, and can vary between different browsers or other environments.
-As such, it should be determined at runtime, which can be done by calling `LibAV.target()`.
-For instance, a possible way to retrieve the URL in a module can be ``new URL(`node_modules/libav.js/libav-${globalThis.LibAV.VER}-opus.${target}.wasm`, import.meta.url).href``, but be sure to consult the documentation of your bundler.
-Note the variant `opus` is hard-coded in this case to prevent the bundler from including all variants.

-Some bundlers turn LibAV code from a CommonJS module to an ECMAScript 6 module, which will if loaded in a worker interfere with LibAV's loading code.
-In this case, LibAV's JavaScript code needs to be imported manually before calling the factory function of the LibAV instance: ``await import(`../node_modules/libav.js/libav-${globalThis.LibAV.VER}-opus.${target}.js`)``.
-Note that dynamically importing ECMAScript 6 modules is supported by all major browsers, but at the time of this wriging, on Firefox, is protected by a flag that most users will not have enabled.

 ## API

 The API exposed by libav.js is more-or-less exactly the functions exposed by